 In Vik, you will also find the famous church up on a hill which is a popular photo motif but other than that I did not really like Vik that much.

-One must-see that I highly recommend though is Fjaðrárgljúfur Canyon.
-The canyon that is about 100 meters deep and about two kilometers long.
+I highly recommend visiting Fjaðrárgljúfur Canyon though it is not open all year-round.
+The canyon is about 100 meters deep and about two kilometers long.

 It is near the main road and though it‘s mostly a gravel road, you can easily drive there with all kinds of cars (in summer only).

 From the parking area, it is a short and easy walk up a hill.
 And from there, you have some of the best views in all of Iceland.
 There are several vantage points, and if you like mountains, this is the place to visit.